hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 ## Folder Structure

 This repo is structured as a monorepo using [Rush](https://rushjs.io/).
 Why a monorepo?
 There are multiple npm modules that are published from this repo, including end to end tests, and tooling.
-It is siginficant easier to manager within one repo - and Rush has proven to provide excellent support for management of issues such as different dependency versions.
+It is significantly easier to manage within one repo - and Rush has proven to provide excellent support for management of issues such as different dependency versions.

-The standard Rush convetions are followed as much as possible, deviation only (currently) in publishing and broad release version control.
+The standard Rush conventions are followed as much as possible, deviation only (currently) in publishing and broad release version control.
 This deviation is to fit in with the existing Hyperledger Fabric release process - and some of these features in Rush are still evolving.
-This current Rush configuration is also not meant to be the final configuration; we are happy to enterain changes to improve the structure
+This current Rush configuration is also not meant to be the final configuration; we are happy to entertain changes to improve the structure

 ### Categories